bilginnet/yii2-cropper/README.md

 RewriteRule ^uploads/(.*)$ uploads/$1 [L]
 ````

-You can set image.src directly with javascript
+You can set crop image directly with javascript

 Sample:
 ````